(703) 774-9421

 Nurse Next Door's In-Home Care Services Aligned with LTCI Policies

+With Nurse Next Door, your long-term care insurance can cover multiple non-medical in-home care services.
 Coverage varies by policy.
 Most LTC insurance plans primarily cover non-medical personal care and supervision services.
 Some policies may also provide limited coverage for skilled nursing or licensed home health services when included in an approved plan of care.
+From a few hours a week of companionship to round-the-clock personal care, the following are the kinds of in-home services your LTCI can support.

 Personal Care and Daily-Living Support